-Sonokinetic’s Maximo is the latest offering from the company’s range of Kontakt based orchestral loop libraries.
+Sonokinetic’s Maximo is the latest offering from the company’s range of Kontakt-based orchestral loop libraries.

 It is a collection of pre-recorded loops at its heart, with a clever interface allowing you to mix and match each of the loops to create grand orchestral passages, with key articulations to modify the sound and rhythmic elements on the fly.
 As the name suggests, Maximo is the action and power orchestral collection of the bunch, constructed as 4/4 time signature vamps at a romping 130 – 140 BPM.

-A huge 101-piece orchestra is included, when installed chews up 50gig, so yes – it’s big.
+A huge 101-piece orchestra is included, and when installed chews up 50gig, so yes – it’s big.
 Included are 60 string, 22 brass and 19 woodwind players as ensemble groups, and unfortunately, there are no individual instruments.
-The orchestra is divided out into three colour coded patches – strings, brass and woodwinds.
+The orchestra is divided into three colour-coded patches – strings, brass and woodwinds.
 Each patch is divided again into three zones – low, mid and high, each containing 4 tabs with arrangement presets contained, though you can mix presets up as you see fit.
-The instruments follow typical orchestral layout, and according to the seating plan, the strings have basses, violas and violins, woodwinds the clarinets, flutes and bassoons and finally the brass French horns, trombones and trumpets.
+The instruments follow a typical orchestral layout, and according to the seating plan, the strings have basses, violas and violins, woodwinds clarinets, flutes and bassoons and finally the brass French horns, trombones and trumpets.
 The layout isn’t terribly important as the library is meant to be played as an ensemble, though if you’re layering over 3rd party instruments it’s handy knowing the seating arrangement.

 So, how does it work then?
-If you’re new to this kind of platform, phrase based loops take a little getting used to, as they focus more on performance than traditional sequence step recording.
+If you’re new to this kind of platform, phrase-based loops take a little getting used to, as they focus more on performance than traditional sequence step recording.

 A phrase is triggered by holding a three-note chord in the play range, and this phrase is dependent on the patterns you’ve pre-selected.
 Before triggering a phrase, you will need to set up initial states, such as ‘relative tempo’, volume, pan and other like controls.